xpepermint/approvedjs/README.md

 ## Usage

 Below, we create a simple example to show the benefit of using Approved.js in your Node.js projects.
-In this tutorial we will filter and validate an input and then create a new document in a database.
-If something will go wrong, an error will be handled and parsed into a user-friendly format.
+In this tutorial we filter and validate an input and then create a new document in a database.
+If something goes wrong, an error is handled and parsed into a user-friendly format.

-To make things as clean as possible, we'll use [Babel](https://babeljs.io/) with ES7 features and thus we will be able to wrap our code into the `async` block.
+To make things as clean as possible, we use [Babel](https://babeljs.io/) with ES7 features thus we can wrap our code into the `async` block.

 ```js
 (async function() {